soggybag/front-end-React/03-react-intro/README.md

 # React Intro

 React is a library made to create User Interfaces in JavaScript Applications.
-In the context of MVC architecture React would represent the V (View) layer.
+In the context of MVC architecture React would represent the V or View layer.

 React apps are built around components.
 Components represent presentational elements.
-In other words Components are things you see on the screen.
-Components are composable.
-Components can contain other components.
+In other words Components are things you see on the screen and interact with.
+Components are composable, that is components can contain other components, which can contain still more components.

 React is built around performance.
 The DOM is slow and inefficient.
-ReactDOM (a part of React) creates a virtual DOM where it keeps track of all of the elements that are displayed.
-Using a virtual DOM allows ReactDOM to identify the elements that need to be updated and instruct the borwser to only update those elements.
+ReactDOM (a part of React) creates a virtual DOM where it stores all of the elements that are displayed.
+Using a virtual DOM allows ReactDOM to identify the elements that need to be updated and instructs the browser to only update those elements that have changed.

-React introduces new elements to JavaScript: JSX.
+React introduces a new extension to JavaScript: JSX.
 JSX provides an addition to the JS lanaguage that allows you to write HTML tags along side your JS code.

 ## Transpile